Test Export-Function Model Simulation Using Stateflow Chart

 Connect the Stateflow chart outputs to Model block inputs.

 If a test model references an export-function model, there are some restrictions to ensure consistency with simulation results.

 Function-calls to the input ports on the Model block must follow the execution order of the root-level function-call Inport blocks in the referenced export-function model.

-If the test model calls the referenced model functions out of order at any time step, Simulink displays an error.
+If the test model calls the referenced model functions out of order at any time step, the software displays an error.
 For information on sorted execution order, see Control and Display Execution Order.
-To disable this restriction, clear the check box for the configuration parameter Enable strict scheduling checks for referenced models.
+To disable this restriction, clear the configuration parameter Enable strict scheduling checks for referenced models.

 For the export-function model: